-Students at St Mary’s College Ipswich continue to excel academically, with the diverse and dynamic curriculum ensuring every student is encouraged to achieve outstanding results and achieve their personal best.
+Students at St Mary's College Ipswich (SMC) continue to excel academically, with the diverse and dynamic curriculum offering pathways for all students, helping them to reach their personal best and achieve outstanding results.

-In her course of study in her senior years, Sahana has benefited from flexible curriculum offerings, including Specialist Maths – the equivalent of Maths C under the old system – which is delivered online in partnership with other Brisbane Catholic Education (BCE) schools.
+Hannah's favourite subject in her senior years of study has been Specialist Maths – the equivalent of Maths C in the old system.
+This is delivered online in partnership with other Brisbane Catholic Education (BCE) schools.

-Sahana is also studying a Certificate III in Aviation (Drone Pilot), having completed a Certificate II in Aviation Pathways in Year 11.
+Hannah is also studying a Certificate III in Aviation (Drone Pilot), having completed a Certificate II in Engineering Pathways in Year 11.
 SMC delivers these certificate courses as part of its status as an Aerospace Gateway to Industry School – the only all girls school in Queensland, and the only school in the Ipswich area that is part of the program.